-Before going any further, it may be helpful to review the anatomy related to trigeminal neuralgia.
+Before going any further, it may be helpful to review the anatomy related to the condition.
 The term neuralgia means recurring pain along a particular nerve.
 The trigeminal nerve is one of the cranial nerves, which occur in pairs on the right and left sides of the body.
-This is the nerve responsible for transmitting sensory information from the face to the brain, including touch, temperature and pain.
+This nerve is responsible for transmitting sensory information from the face to the brain, including touch, temperature and pain.
 The trigeminal nerve has three divisions: V1 supplies the upper third of the face with nerves, V2 supplies the middle third and V3 supplies the bottom third.

 The pain associated with trigeminal neuralgia typically has the following characteristics:

-- Sharp, stabbing or electric facial pain in response to non-painful stimuli (like smiling, brushing your teeth or gentle touch) which lasts seconds or minutes
+- Sharp, stabbing or electric facial pain in response to non-painful stimuli (like smiling, brushing your teeth or gentle touch) that lasts seconds or minutes

 - Periods without pain, alternating with attacks that increase in duration and frequency over time